kg4zow/jms1.info/src/shell/index.md

 # Shell Scripting

 I've been writing shell scripts since the early 1990's.
-Over the years I've built up a collection of useful functions and one-liners, that others might find useful.
+Over the years I've built up a collection of useful scripts, functions and one-liners, that others might find useful.

 ## My Shell Setup